How much do polished concrete floors cost?

 Installing an above-grade concrete floor over an existing subfloor requires a cement-board underlayment or structural reinforcement.
 Installing a cement underlayment adds $2 to $5 per square foot to the total cost of the polished concrete floors.

-To support a large area of concrete floor on a residential second story or higher (elevated slab), an engineer or architect needs to assess the foundation, bearing walls, and support beams to ensure they can support the weight of the above-grade floor.
+For a residential second story or higher (elevated slab), an engineer or architect must assess the foundation, bearing walls, and support beams to ensure they can support the weight of the above-grade floor.
+Hiring a structural engineer costs $100 to $220 per hour.

 For smaller spaces like a bathroom, the home’s structure is sufficient to support the weight of the floor with only a cement-board underlayment.